rlawrenc/cosc_304/README.md

 #### Not Allowed
  - Working on an individual assignment with a group of people and submitting minor variations of work developed together
- - For group assignment, completing all work independently and providing answer to rest of group
+ - For group assignments, completing all work independently and providing an answer to the rest of group
  - Sharing solutions to assignments with other students or on the Internet
  - Receiving solutions to assignments from other sources (students, web, tutors, AI)